arthurgr/arthurgr/README.md

 -->

 I'm Arthur Revelski, a full stack developer with a passion for creativity and innovation.
-I thrive at creating user interfaces that scale seamlessly with robust functionality and optimal performance for ALL users.
+I thrive at creating applications that scale seamlessly with robust functionality and optimal performance for ALL users.
 When I'm not learning about software development, I enjoy trying out new recipes, exploring the Colorado mountains, and staying active.

 Although it's hard to list everything, here's a peek at the tools I've worked with over the years (and who doesn't love colorful badges?!)